HL7/US-Core-STU3/pages/_includes/definitions.md

 <!-- -->

--   In addition, Argonaut servers will not resolve full URLs that are external to their environment.
+-   In addition, US Core servers will not resolve full URLs that are external to their environment.

 #### Guidance on limiting the number of search results